fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/08_dynamic_memory/01_theory.md

 ## problems with C dynamic allocation functions

-- `malloc()` returns `void*` - **no type safety**
+- `malloc()` returns `void*` - **no type safety**.
-- It's easy to miscalculate required memory (it's in bytes) - most common mistake is forgetting to multiply by the size of the type
+- It's easy to miscalculate required memory (it's in bytes) - most common mistake is forgetting to multiply by the size of the type.
-- It's very easy to allocate and then forget to free which results is memory leaks
+- It's very easy to allocate and then forget to free which results is memory leaks.
-- If the pointer given by `malloc()` is lost (by overwriting it or going out of scope), it can no longer be passed to `free()` and therefore the program has a memory leak
+- If the pointer given by `malloc()` is lost (by overwriting it or going out of scope), it can no longer be passed to `free()` and therefore the program has a memory leak.
 - Freed memory can no longer be accessed - calling `free()` twice with the same pointer is undefined behaviour.
-- Freed memory can no longer be accessed - pointers passed to `free()` become dangling pointers
+- Freed memory can no longer be accessed - pointers passed to `free()` become dangling pointers.

 Generally, `malloc()` approach is very bug-prone and has no type checking.